KGWN-TV: Northern Colorado 5 (2005–2013)

+"Northern Colorado 5" was discontinued on December 19, 2013.
+In announcing the closure, KGWN cited the inability to make the service "a viable long-term operation."

 KSTF

-KSTF signed on August 7, 1955 as a semi-satellite of what was then KFBC-TV.
-In 1958, KOTA-TV in Rapid City, South Dakota put its own satellite station on-the-air in Scottsbluff, KDUH-TV (now KNEP).
+KSTF signed on August 7, 1955, as a semi-satellite of KFBC-TV.
+In 1958, KOTA-TV in Rapid City, South Dakota, put its own satellite station on-the-air in Scottsbluff, KDUH-TV (now KNEP).
 During the next twelve years, there was a great amount of confusion among Scottsbluff viewers especially when the two stations aired the same program simultaneously.
 Both had unusual "joint primary" affiliations with ABC and CBS from 1965 onwards.
 Although KFBC/KSTF slightly favored ABC and KOTA/KDUH slightly favored CBS, it did not help the duplication problem.
 However, in 1970, KDUH, along with KOTA, dropped CBS for NBC.

 KTVS

-On December 28, 1963, KTVS in Sterling, Colorado signed on as another semi-satellite serving Northeastern Colorado.
+On December 28, 1963, KTVS (channel 3) in Sterling, Colorado, signed on as another semi-satellite serving Northeastern Colorado.
 In September 1999, Benedek sold that station to the Newsweb Corporation which made it a satellite of Denver's KTVD.
+Channel 3 now operates as KCDO-TV, an independent station targeting Denver.